Cambodia became a Party to the WHO Framework Convention on Tobacco Control on February 13, 2006.

 The law does not grant the authority to regulate the contents of cigarettes.
 The law requires that manufacturers and importers disclose to government authorities information on the contents and emissions of their products; however, no regulations detailing the disclosure requirement have been issued.

 The law prohibits the sale of tobacco products via vending machines and the internet; and in educational facilities, playgrounds, healthcare institutions, cultural facilities, and other specified locations.
-The law prohibits the sale of single cigarettes and small packets of cigarettes.
+The law prohibits the sale of small packets of cigarettes.
 The sale of tobacco products is prohibited to persons under the age of 18.

 The retail sale and use of e-cigarettes are prohibited.
 There is no restriction on the advertising, promotion and sponsorship of e-cigarettes.